d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Commonly, we will want notation to refer to the entire dataset of all input data points.
-This matrix, often denoted using a capital letter $X$, is called the *design matrix* and contrains one row for every example, and one column for every feature.
+This matrix, often denoted using a capital letter $X$, is called the *design matrix* and contains one row for every example, and one column for every feature.

 Given a collection of data points $X$ and a vector